The @AccelerationAlgorithm keyword

 The @Times keywords let the user specify a list of times used for the computations.

-This keywords is followed by an array describing intervals of times.
+This keyword is followed by an array describing intervals of times.
 By default, one time step is used to go from a given time to the next one.
 The keyword ‘in’ allows the user to divide an interval into a given number of smaller intervals.

 Note